 - 1.2 A key duty of the Head of Assurance is to provide an annual opinion on the Council's internal control environment.
-This opinion informs the conclusions of the Council's Annual Governance Statement. - 1.3 The assurance opinion in this report is based on 2018/19 internal audit work which was planned and amended to give sufficient assurance on the Council's management of its key risks.
-Also considered is any relevant work undertaken in 2019/20 before the committee report deadline. - 1.4 SIAS is grateful for the co-operation and support it has received during 2018/19.
+This opinion informs the conclusions of the Council's Annual Governance Statement. - 1.3 The assurance opinion in this report is based on internal audit work undertaken during 2020/21.
+The original Internal Audit Plan was revised in response to the COVID-19 pandemic, reflecting both a reduction in the number of available audit days and to incorporate associated coverage where agreed with audit sponsors.
+The revised Audit Plan therefore continued to give sufficient assurance on the Council's management of its key risks.
+Also considered is any relevant work undertaken in 2021/22 before the audit committee report deadline. - 1.4 SIAS is grateful for the co-operation and support it has received from client officers during 2020/21.

-2. Annual Assurance Statement 2018/19
+Annual Assurance Statement 2020/21